 - Purchase Blinders: Imaginary blinders keep me focused in the here and now and prevent me from looking too far back on my life, or getting ahead of myself.
 It helps me to remember that my business is right in front of me.

 - Whose Job is it Anyway?
 Is it my job to have the answers to your problems?
-No. Today I am reminded that my single responsibility is to keep the focus on me and let my God take care of everything and everyone else.
+No. Today I am reminded that my single responsibility is to keep the focus on me and let the God of my understanding take care of everything and everyone else.

-- Pause before Speaking: When I’m able to breathe long enough to pause before I say something, I’m able to tap into known truths about why I think I need to respond.
+- Pause before Speaking: When I’m able to breathe long enough to pause before I say something, counting to ten (or more!)
+I’m able to tap into known truths about why I think I need to respond.